marco262/my_wiki/data/pirates/here-there-be-pirates.md

 * Rek got away, and Azurhel hid in a chimney while the guards searched for them.
 * Azurhel got away for good by casting Disguise Self to look like a guard.
 * Everyone met in the sparse forests outside the west gate of Everbrook, split up the loot, and planned to move onto Lord's Landing in search of a ship to take them closer to wherever the Dread Pirate Lord wants them to go next.

+### Sessions 4 (2022-04-24)

+* Started on the 19th of Alturik
+* Party got a job as caravan guards, escorting an old elf named Tommy Turnip, and his old mule Betsy, to Lord's Landing.
+* Group was attacked by wolves.
+Killed 3, drove off 1.
+* Betsy was almost killed but was healed.
+Tommy was hurt but healed.
+Rek ate a turnip he killed.
+* Witnessed two inventors arguing in the middle of the street in Lord's Landing.
+Two Knights of Twilight came by and diffused the situation just by glaring.
+* Got some rooms at the Thorny Rose, a mid-scale inn.
+* Next day (20th of Alturik), went out to the Adventurer's guild to look for jobs.
+* Rek lost money on a pushups competition between a dragonborn and a half-orc.
+Azurhel played the part of a training weight.
+* Salvia was approached by Xanner Silentbrush, a halfling trying to make his way as a handler.
+* Everyone but Zoya met Xanner at the Mermaid's Kiss, a dive bar down by the docks.
+Salvia gave his name as "Indica", everyone else introduced themselves normally.
+* Xanner gave them a job to take out a rival handler who works out of an old warehouse near the docks.
+He says to put in a word for him back at the Mermaid's Kiss when the job is done.
+* Zoya met up with everyone later, they shot the shit, then the party went shopping.
+* Zoya and Salvia each bought a healing potion.
+Azurhel bought jewelers' tools.
+Rek went to scout out their target.

 [[/accordion]]